 - XDA Developers: Established Android development community with verified sources

-Amazon’s Developer Portal
+From Amazon’s Developer Portal

-Red Flags: How to Spot Illegal Codes
+Red Flags: How I Spot Illegal Codes

 - Promises “free premium channels” or “live sports”